 WeWork takes SPAC route to go public in US$9 billion deal

-WeWork has agreed to go public through a merger with blank-check firm BowX Acquisition Corp that values the office-sharing startup at US$9 billion including debt, the Wall Street Journal reported on Friday, citing people familiar with the matter.

-REUTERS: WeWork has agreed to go public through a merger with blank-check firm BowX Acquisition Corp, in a deal that values it at US$9 billion, the office-sharing startup said on Friday.
+NEW YORK: WeWork has agreed to go public through a merger with blank-check firm BowX Acquisition, in a deal that values it at US$9 billion, the office-sharing startup said on Friday (Mar 26).

 It marks a steep drop from the US$47 billion that WeWork was valued for a listing in 2019, ahead of a botched listing plan that imploded due to investor concerns over its business model and its founder Adam Neumann's management style.